-- Required to report regulatory non-compliance to either the Chair of the Institutional Review Board (IRB), the Director of Clinical Research Compliance, or to the Vice President of Research Administration (Institutional Official) and - To participate in institutional efforts to address and resolve non-compliance.
+- Required to report regulatory noncompliance to either the Institutional Review Board (IRB) Chair, the Senior Director of Clinical Research Compliance, or to the Vice President of Research Administration (Institutional Official) - 2.
+To participate in institutional efforts to address and resolve noncompliance.

-The IRB, IRB Chair, Director of Clinical Research Compliance and Institutional Official are responsible for investigating and assessing non-compliance, reporting to the IRB, and requesting further remedies from the IRB itself.

-The IRB will make the final determination that an event is non-compliance, serious noncompliance, or continuing non-compliance.
-For further direction see IRB policy: Reportable Events.
+The IRB, IRB Chair, Senior Director of Clinical Research Compliance, and Institutional Official are responsible for investigating and assessing noncompliance, reporting to the IRB, and requesting further remedies from the IRB itself.
+The IRB will make the final determination if there was noncompliance, serious noncompliance, or continuing noncompliance.